BioGenies/imputomics/README.md

 # Getting started

-This repository contains the data and code necessary to reproduce the results from the paper *Imputomics: comprehensive missing data imputation for metabolomics data*.
+This repository contains the data and code necessary to reproduce the results from the paper *imputomics: comprehensive missing data imputation for metabolomics data*.
 It uses [renv](https://CRAN.R-project.org/package=renv) package to assure the reproducibility.
 As *imputomics* implements lots of missing value